ZipZaap/DataExplorer/README.md

     ```

 > [!TIP]
-> You can define a custom filter sequence, set sensible defaults or adjust the PyGMT visualization by editing [`config.yaml`](configs/config.yaml).
+> You can define a custom filter sequence, set defaults or adjust the PyGMT visualization by editing [`config.yaml`](configs/config.yaml).

 ## :gear: Available filters